Exploring The Harmonic Major Scale: Definition, Construction, Modes, Chords, And Applications

 Seventh Chords Derived from the Scale

 Seventh chords, as the name suggests, are four-note chords that add an additional note on top of the triads.
 They are commonly used in jazz and other genres to add complexity and tension to chord progressions.
-In the harmonic major scale, there are four seventh chords that can be derived from it: the major seventh chord, minor seventh chord, dominant seventh chord, and half-diminished seventh chord.
+In the harmonic major scale, there are four seventh that can be derived from it: the major seventh chord, minor seventh chord, dominant seventh chord, and half-diminished seventh chord.

 • The major seventh chord is formed by adding the seventh note of the scale to the major triad.
 For example, in the key of C harmonic major, the C major seventh chord would consist of the notes C, E, G, and B.